EAT-JBCOMMUNITY/EAT/README.md

 HOW TO PROCESS THE SOURCES INSIDE AN IDE
 ----------------------------------------
-In order to process the eap-additional-testsuite sources, please, go to the server level (Wildfly, Eap7, etc) and after activating the equivalent server profile and the standalone profile, proceed to the following actions depending on the IDE :
+In order to process the eap-additional-testsuite sources, please, go to the server level (e.g. [Wildfly Server Level](https://github.com/jboss-set/eap-additional-testsuite/tree/master/modules/testcases/jdkAll/Wildfly)) and after activating the equivalent server profile and the standalone profile, proceed to the following actions depending on the IDE :

 1. **Eclipse :** Go to the Server Level Project -> Properties -> Java Build Path.
 Under the Source Tab click the Link Source Button.
 Linked folder location should be "PATH_TO_PROJECT/eap-additional-testsuite/modules/src/main/java" and "Update exclusion filters in other source folders to solve nesting" should be chosen.
 Apply the changes.
 The sources should be, now, visible in your IDE to process.
 2. **Netbeans :** The sources should be visible in your IDE to process.